BYU-AUVSI/imaging/server/README.md

 ## REST API

 All REST API documentation can be found on the homepage of the server, once you start it running (with `python src/server.py`).
 If the server is running on your machine for example, you can see the documentation at: http://localhost:5000

-## Installation

-There are two main installation methods: production and development.

-### Development

-If you're looking to develop and actively test/use the server code on your own machine, run the `./setup/dev_setup.sh` script.
-It's highly recommended (especially if you're using ubuntu 16.04, which has python2 by default), to use a [conda environment](https://conda.io/docs/user-guide/install/index.html).

-### Production

-TODO: talk about docker img

 ## Data Flow